 The recommendation by the U.S. Preventive Services Task Force, being made public recently, will not come as a surprise to cancer specialists.
 The assumption has always been that finding cancer early is always a good thing.
 “Not so“, said Dr. Virginia Moyer of the Baylor College of Medicine, who heads the task force.
 “We have put a huge amount of time, effort and energy into PSA screening and that time, effort and energy, that passion, should be going into finding a better test instead of using a test that doesn’t work.“

 The task force analyzed all the previous research on this subject, including five major studies, to evaluate whether routine screening reduces deaths from prostate cancer.
-The conclusion: There's little if any mortality benefit.
-"But there is harm from routine screening: impotence, incontinence, infections, even death that can come from the biopsies, surgery and radiation", Moyer said.
-One study estimated 2 of every 5 men whose prostate cancer was caught through a PSA test had tumors too slow-growing to ever be a threat.
+The conclusion: There’s little if any mortality benefit.
+“But there is harm from routine screening: impotence, incontinence, infections, even death that can come from the biopsies, surgery and radiation.”
+One study estimated that 40% of the men whose prostate cancer was caught through a PSA test had tumors too slow-growing to ever be a threat.